Martin Luther King, Jr. Celebration 2015

 Students and faculty will join in a Memorial March around campus to raise awareness about the history of social justice and activism at Fairfield.

-Wednesday, January 28, 7 p.m.
+RESCHEDULED: Wednesday, February 4, 7 p.m.
 CONVOCATION & VISION AWARDS

 Regina A. Quick Center for the Arts